-Cashew nut lovers will go crazy for this simple cashew butter recipe that’s cheaper and healthier than the store brought kind.
+Cashew nut butter – go crazy for this easy to make delicious nut butter recipe that’s cheaper and healthier than the store brought kind.

 While I was out and about on my lunch break I visited my local health food store.
 I’m fortunate enough to be situated by a busy town centre, where I have access to an abundance of stores, a shopaholics nightmare.
 Thankfully I’m not a shopaholic, a food-a-holic – indeed that I am.
 I went to the health store to replenish some household items – shredded coconut, medjool dates, sunflower seeds and some cashews.
 I’m completely nuts about nuts but not their extortionate price.

 My favourite nuts are Cashews and Macadamia – both are relatively costly.
 My thoughts soon turned to the upcoming recipes I was hoping to make using cashews.
 Noone likes to waste money, especially hard earned cash on expensive items, that’s usually my line of thinking.
 Given the price of cashews and my trial and error in baking, just like every other cook, I decided to try my luck with purchasing some nuts to make cashew butter.

 I made the nut butter using my trusty Vitamix, similarly there’s the option of whipping the nuts using a food processor, although this is timely and I’m not sure if the motor could handle the duration of time it takes to yield results.

 Having said that, I have seen many impressive results using a food processor, sadly the length of time it takes is less appealing.
 In essence a robust piece of equipment such as a vitamix, ninja or even a nut butter grinder such as a stone grinder is highly recommended.